exocad/SVNHistorySearcher/readme.md

 * The tool can will build up its own search structure database, such that many fast queries can be done after this initial database build-up phase is finished.

 ## Instruction
 1. Select Repository.
-Click "Change Repository"
+Click "Load Repository"

 2. Put the string you want to search for in the "Find what?" field